Join millions of Americans coast to coast who will be celebrating National Pretzel Day on Tuesday, April 26, 2022.

 It's the day to check out entertaining facts about how the pretzel was invented, and more on how to celebrate the twisted treat that's been a favorite of knoshers since the 15th century!

-Meanwhile, take advantage of local pretzel vendors who will be offering warm-from-the-oven goodness with free giveaways of fresh, chewy pretzels on April 26.
-Watch for announcements on social media from national chains like Auntie Anne's as well as local neighborhood bakeries for this year's deals in honor of the day.
+While not all all stores will be open for business, delivery is still an option in many areas.
+So watch for announcements on social media from national chains like Auntie Anne's as well as local neighborhood bakeries for this year's deals in honor of the day.
 That also includes regional chains like Wetzel’s Pretzels and the Philly Pretzel Factory.

 The pretzel is front and center on the official